jackbmontgomery/jackbmontgomery.com/content/posts/sequential-computation-lax-scan/index.md

 Initially, we see that the numply implementation is actually faster than the scan.
-But as soon as the length grows, the numpy implementation grows linearly (it loops exponential but that is just because the x-axis is the logorithm), and the jax implementation is almost constant which is just remarkable.
-Bare in mind that this is not being run on any special GPU, this is just a CPU but JAX can optimised this code to make it run incredibly fast.
+But as soon as the length grows, the numpy implementation grows linearly (it loops exponential but that is just because the x-axis is the logorithm), and the jax implementation is almost constant which is just remarkable, this is until \(10^5\) iterations.
+We see the scan implementation then start to increase from \(10^5, \ 10^5, 10^7\) similarly to how Numpy grew 2 orders of magnitude earlier.
+Meaning that the scan implmenttion is one hundred times faster than the numpy.
+This speedup is not even considering the implementation with specialised preocessing units, this speedup is on a vanilla CPU.

 The main question is how?
 How can JAX do this?

 To answer this, lets consider why JAX was so slow in a normal loop.
 At a low level, JAX converts linear algebra operations into [XLA](https://openxla.org/xla) operations.
 A normal python loop will be unenrolled and each operation in an interation will be a node on that graph.
 Naturally, this will not be very efficient since the the construction and execution of this graph can be slow is the graph is too large.
 The *scan* function converts the code into a singe XLA while operations which means the computation can be run incredibly fast on your processing unit.